aladnanzero/college_demo/README.md

 # college_demo
-This is my first repo
+This is my first reposi
 <br>
 Author Adnan